Fast Reactions and Slow Manifolds: Introduction

 The parameter $\varepsilon$ gives rise to a formal time-scale separation between the fast variable $u^\varepsilon$ and the slow variable $v^\varepsilon$.
 Letting $\varepsilon \to 0$ in either the fast-reaction equations \eqref{fast-reaction} or the fast-slow system \eqref{fast-slow} yields the following slow subsystem

 which is an differential-algebraic equation defined on a critical set

-where we refer to $S_0$ as critical manifold since we shall later on make a precise technical assumption involving the implicit function theorem to ensure that it is actually a Banach manifold. \\
+We refer to $S_0$ as the critical manifold, where we shall later on make a precise technical assumption involving the implicit function theorem to ensure that it is indeed a Banach manifold. \\

 The main result of our work is a generalization of Fenichel's theory for the fast-reaction system \eqref{fast-reaction}.
 The two key assumptions are that the critical manifold is attracting, which is encoded in suitable technical attraction conditions and that the operator $B$ allows a splitting of the space $Y$ into a fast and slow component.
 This splitting is denoted by a small parameter $\zeta >0$, depending on $\varepsilon$.
 Under these assumptions we obtain several results that together give a generalization of Fenichel's theory to infinite dimensions for the case of fast-reactions.
 The first result is that there exists a locally invariant and continuously differentiable manifold for the fast-reaction system \eqref{fast-reaction} denoted by $S_\varepsilon$.
 Secondly, this slow manifold $S_\varepsilon$ converges to the critical manifold $S_0$ as $\varepsilon\to 0$.
 Lastly, we show that the semi-flow on the slow manifold converges to the slow flow on a subset of the critical manifold $S_0$.
 The precise technical statements of these results can be found below in Propositions \ref{Prop 4.2}-\ref{Prop 4.9}.
-Now, let us briefly outline the structure of this work. \begin{itemize} \item We motivate the generalization of Fenichel's theorem by studying some ODE systems and highlight two different approaches for an infinite-dimensional extension (see Section \ref{section 2}). \item We show that the fast-reaction systems are well-posed and prove the convergence of solutions as the parameter $\varepsilon\to 0$ (see Section \ref{section 3}). \item We generalize Fenichel's theorem for fast-reaction systems in infinite-dimensional Banach spaces.
-Under suitable assumptions we prove the existence of a $C^1$-regular slow manifold that is close to the critical manifold in a suitable sense.
-Moreover, we show that the critical manifold attracts solutions and that the flows on the slow manifold converge to the flow on the critical manifold.
-To conclude this part we apply the theory to an example (see Section \ref{section 4}). \item Lastly we present a brief overview on the theory of $C_0$ semigroups and their application to abstract Cauchy problems (see Appendix \ref{appendix A}). \end{itemize}
+One key observation in the study of slow manifolds for fast-reaction systems of form \eqref{fast-reaction} is that the linearization of the non-linearity $f$ with respect to the fast variable $u$ determines the behaviour of the fast component.
+To encompass this in our system we rewrite it as follows